tmbnrt/SurfScout/README.md

 | Stormglass.io             | Marine tidal forecasts and wind data                       |
 | Open-meteo.com            | Historic wind data                                         |

-## ✨ Key Features and Outlook

-- Map visualization of wind raster points with dynamic styling
-- Polygon overlays showing windsurfing sessions by location including historical wind field data
-- Selective removal or fit of wind fetch areas (illustrated by polygons)
-- Comparison between forecast and real-world conditions
-- Tide-aware recommendations for surf spots
-- Spot-specific forecast model evaluation
-- Backend persistence and spatial analysis of session history
-- Users to have access to connected users' (friends) surf sessions and analyses

 ## 🧪 Tests & CI

 SurfScout uses **GitHub Actions** as its CI pipeline to automatically build and run tests on every push.
-Unit tests are located in the `SurfScout.Tests` project under `/SurfScout.Tests/`.

 ## 🖼️ Architecture Overview